< View All Policies

 - Completes the customer reference calls.
 Forrester will call or survey the reference customers provided by the vendor.
 If necessary, the analyst will also speak with other customers of the vendor's product or service.
 The goal is to verify the information given by the vendor in the questionnaire and/or collected during the lab evaluation.

-In the fourth phase, Forrester produces the Forrester Wave deliverables by:
+In this phase, Forrester produces the Forrester Wave deliverables by:

 Once we've developed and reviewed all the deliverables, it's time to share the Forrester Wave with the world.
 Before publishing the deliverables, the team: